BC-Consulting/bccscbar/README.md

 ##Folder structure:

 - bccscbar: files that made up the plugin.
-This the distribution folder that will be zipped for upload to the QGIS repository.
+This is the distribution folder that will be zipped for upload to the QGIS repository.

 - dev: development folder.
 The modifications/additions must be made to the files in this folder and later copied to the 'bccscbar' folder to be zipped.